zebengberg/gaussian-integer-sieve/README.md

 ```
 ![Full Plane](/images/full_plane.png)

-## Implementation
+## Sieving

-With prime generating sieves, we often work with a *sieve array* A and a set of primes P. For each prime p in P, the sieve proceeds by crossing off multiples of p in the sieve array A. To implement this on a computer, we define an array of booleans indexed by elements of A. The state of each boolean tracks if the element has yet been crossed off by some prime p in P.
+With prime generating sieves, we often work with a *sieve array* A and a set of primes P. For each prime p in P, the
+ sieve proceeds by crossing off multiples of p in the sieve array A. To implement this on a computer, we define an
+  array of booleans indexed by elements of A. The state of each boolean tracks if the element has yet been crossed
+   off by some prime p in P.

 Working within the Gaussian integers, our sieve array A is a 2-dimensional object indexed by Gaussian integers.
+In
-In native python, this can be implemented with a list of lists.
+ native python, this can be implemented with a list of lists.
 We can also use a 2-dimensional *numpy* array.
 In C++, we can use the built-in array, or vector, or another class of container.

 In python 3.7, the boolean `True` takes up 28 bytes of memory storage.
 The vast majority of this is overhead; in theory, a boolean value should only occupy a single bit of space.
 Even in C++, a single boolean value requires a full byte of memory.
 One issue involved with storing a boolean value into a smaller storage space is that modern computers do not allow pointers to individual bits in memory.
 In C++, there are various ways around this issue such as the `bitset` object.